TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/SolidState.md

 <br />

-There are two mails.
+There are two emails.

-The first one, doesn't have relevant information.
+The first one, does not contain relevant information.

-On the other hand, the second mail contains a plaintext password:
+The second email contains credentials in plaintext:

 <br />